development6601/test-react-todo/src/assets/README.md

 # 📁 assets

-> The directory `src\assets` stores asset files used by the project.
+> The `src\assets` directory stores the asset files used by the project's source code.

 ## 📋 Directory Overview

-The directory `src\assets` stores asset files used by the project.
+The `src\assets` directory stores the asset files used by the project's source code.

 **📊 Directory Statistics:**
 - **Files:** 0 JavaScript files